mikenguyenx/12_ml_supervised_learning/credit_risk_report.md

 Name: loan_status, dtype: int64
 ```

 The Machine Learning model that was used was the Logistic Regression Classifer, which is a widely used statistical method for binary classification problems.
-I

 ## Results